seegg/barebone-demo/README.md

 (one: number, two: number) => void
 // when imported from the store.
 ```
-## Async Actions
+## Async ActionsOnly update the local count if the store count is bigger by at least 3

-To use async actions, include them under `asyncActions` while creating the
+To use async actions, add them under `asyncActions` when creating the
 store.
 Unlike synchronous actions the first param is a callback for setting
 the new state and the second param is the current state.
 Instead of directly
-returning the new state, it's instead pass to the callback as an argument.
+returning the new state, it's instead pass to the callback.
-This allows for running any additional code directly before and after the
-action.
-After creating the store, import and use async actions the same
-way as synchronous actions.

 ```ts
 import {createStore} from './barebone'